Budderiscool/Chatting-App/supabase_schema.md

   end if;
 end $$;

+-- 6. APP CONFIG TABLE (For Version Control) create table if not exists public.app_config ( key text primary key, value text not null
+);

+-- Insert default version if not exists.
+-- UPDATE THIS VALUE IN THE DATABASE WHEN YOU DEPLOY A NEW VERSION to trigger the reload prompt for users. insert into public.app_config (key, value) values ('min_client_version', '1.0.0') on conflict do nothing;

 -- ENABLE REALTIME
 -- We use a block to prevent errors if publication exists do $$